Sleep training infants: How to, methods, and tips

 The younger the baby, the more we recommend a more gradual approach as this allows the caregiver to be present and on hand to offer physical or verbal support when needed.
 This may not result in a reduction of tears, but babies are not left for long periods without being offered some comfort and reassurance.
 Also note that if an infant is overtired, this will increase tears so the only way to solve this is for them to sleep.
 This may mean crying themself to sleep.
 Pure extinction (CIO) is better used for babies who are a little older and have not responded to any other form of sleep training.
 We do recommend discussing this with your pediatrician first before choosing this approach.

-If you're curious about what lies ahead with sleep training, glimpse into the future to see what you might experience once your baby is 3 - 4 months old.
+If you're curious about what lies ahead with sleep training, glimpse into the future to see what you might experience when it comes for and .

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.